-Dozens of states may restrict abortion almost immediately should Supreme Court uphold Mississippi ban - 1330 & 95.5 WFIN
+Dozens of states may restrict abortion almost immediately should Supreme Court uphold Mississippi ban - WFIN Local News

 Dozens of states may restrict abortion almost immediately should Supreme Court uphold Mississippi ban

+(WASHINGTON) — A draft of the Supreme Court majority opinion on the pending Mississippi law case was leaked to Politico on Monday night.
+According to the document, the justices appear to have voted to effectively overturn the nearly 50-year abortion precedent set in Roe v.
+Wade.

-(WASHINGTON) — The Supreme Court on Wednesday began to hear historic arguments over a Mississippi law that would ban most abortions after 15 weeks of pregnancy.
+In December, the justices heard historic arguments over a Mississippi law that would ban most abortions after 15 weeks of pregnancy.
 The case, Dobbs v.
 Jackson Women’s Health, asks the justices directly to reconsider the precedent set by Roe v.
 Wade and Planned Parenthood v.
 Casey.

-This means that the justices, a majority of whom are conservative, have the real opportunity to lessen the right to an abortion or possibly overturn the landmark case that made abortion a federally protected right nearly half a century ago.
+This means that the justices have the real opportunity to lessen the right to an abortion or possibly overturn the landmark case that made abortion a federally protected law since 1973.

+The 98-page leak draft opinion was written by conservative Justice Samuel Alito.
+In the draft, the majority vote only has five conservative justices, including Alito.
+Chief Justice John Roberts is not included among the justices apparently voting to overturn Roe v.
+Wade, but he confirmed on Tuesday in a press release that the document is “authentic,” but does not represent a decision or a final position of any member.

 Legal scholars are raising the alarm that if the court should decide to uphold the Mississippi ban, it could clear the way for new restrictions on abortion across the U.S.